Chutlhu/PhD_Defense_slides/plan.md

 - Problems can be Blind or Informed
 - Problems can be Forward or Inverse

 ### Signal Processing

-Signal processing offer us mathematical models, frameworks and models for this.
+It is the role of mathematics and computer science Signal processing offer us mathematical models, frameworks and models for this.
 Typically the signal processing techniques can be grouped in the following blocks.
 Let me explain it with a typical example